lappskij/Last.FM-Playllist-Generator-Party-Mode-Modified/README.md

 # Last.FM-Playllist-Generator-Party-Mode-Modified
-Would love some help to modify this great addon script by an unknown progger.
+Would love some help to modify this great addon script by ErlendSB.
 Found it by google.
 This is a great script running in the background on Kodi once you start it in music addons.
 It then search thru Last.FM based upon a song you select from your collection.
 It finds similar songs and add (by default, but can be changed in settings) 3 similar songs found in your music database to the list.
 When playing next song it finds